vfarcic/devops24/manuscript/05-chart-museum.md

 chartmuseum/go-demo-3	0.0.1        	           	A silly demo based on API written in Go and Mon...
 ```

-Our Chart is now available in ChartMuseum and we can access it with our Helm client.
+Our Chart is now available in ChartMuseum, and we can access it with our Helm client.
 Let's inspect the Chart.

 ```bash
 helm inspect chartmuseum/go-demo-3
 ```

 We won't go through the output since it is the same as the one we explored in the previous chapter.
-The only difference is that, this time, it is not retrieved from the Chart stored locally, but from ChartMuseum running inside our cluster.
+The only difference is that this time it is not retrieved from the Chart stored locally, but from ChartMuseum running inside our cluster.
 From now on, anyone with the access to that repository can deploy the *go-demo-3* application.

 To be on the safe side, and fully confident in the solution, we'll deploy the Chart before announcing to everyone that they can use the new repository to install applications.